 The trial is a randomised controlled trial (RCT).
 It is important that we don’t share too many details about the intervention before the trial.
 This is to ensure the control group continues ‘business as usual’ and is not influenced by ideas implemented in the intervention groups.

-Broadly, the intervention could be a:
+Broadly, the intervention is designed to:

 All participants will do something.
 Not every school will implement the intervention.